Jesaja Herrmann

-Charles-Jesaja Herrmann (born 8 February 2000) is a German professional footballer who plays as a forward for Racing Union in Luxembourg.
+Charles-Jesaja Herrmann (born 8 February 2000) is a German professional footballer who plays as a forward for SV Babelsberg.

 Career

 In 2021, Herrmann moved to Belgian side Kortrijk from VfL Wolfsburg in the German Bundesliga, where he said "young players get a lot of opportunities here to develop themselves.
 I also had proposals from the 2.
 Bundesliga, but I absolutely wanted to go to Belgium.
 I immediately noticed how more difficult the preparation is here than in Germany."
 On 24 July 2021, he debuted for Kortrijk in a 2–0 win over Seraing.

 On 14 July 2022, Herrmann was loaned to NAC Breda in the Netherlands.

 On 9 August 2023, Herrmann moved to 3.
 Liga club Waldhof Mannheim.

 On 30 July 2024, Herrmann joined SKU Amstetten in Austria.

 Personal life

 Hermann is the son of the Ghanaian former footballer Charles Akonnor.